metaspartan/kronos/README.md

 As of v1.6.0 Beta of Kronos it now features ETH and ARI support fully, you can send and receive ARI or ETH in Core Mode in Kronos

 As of v1.6.3 Beta of Kronos it now features using OS built keychain security for storing randomly generated secret keys for use with Kronos encryption.

+As of v1.7.5 Beta of Kronos it now has binaries built and auto updating for the binaries along with a dedicated data directory for Kronos data.

 Prerequisites
 -------------